adam-maj/robotics/README.md

 - Their vehicles all have advanced perception, planning, and control systems. - They have their own proprietary SLAM algorithms, have trained large neural networks and vision systems for actuator control, and have custom chips for robotic inference.
 - They have all the internal engineering expertise to develop these systems.
 - They have expertise building large-scale hardware and manufacturing supply chains.
+- In this sense, they have a 20-year head start building organizational competence with the robotics problem.
 - It seems that Elon tends to win at traditionally hard engineering problems, as he has built personal operational expertise, engineering judgement, and organizational talent around solving such problems.
 Of course, it's hard to quantify the extent to which this is true.
 - Importantly, Optimus will have access to the revenue stream being generated by Tesla indefinitely, which may prove valuable as humanoid robotics timelines start to extend.
 This is not something any other general-purpose robotics companies have yet.

-Building humanoid robotics is a natural extension to their company's most core skills already, which is also why they have been so fast to catch up to the frontier of humanoid robotics with Optimus 2.
+Building humanoid robotics is a natural extension to Tesla's core skills already, which is also why they have been so fast to catch up to the frontier of humanoid robotics with Optimus 2.

+> [!IMPORTANT]
+>
+> **Outlook on General Purpose Robotics**
+>
+> With all this in mind, we have arrived at a final outlook on the general-purpose robotics space today.
+>
+> It appears that timelines are far longer than expected, perhaps closer to 5-10+ years to get the necessary amounts of data for sufficient generalization.
+>
+> The most sensible strategy seems to be to develop some form of general-purpose robotics that can be deployed into economically valuable industrial and commercial use cases where initial tele-operation can enable task-specific autonomous robots, and these robots can slowly collect high signal data over time to create datasets good enough for full autonomy and broad generalization.
+>
+> In light of this, robotics companies may quickly be strapped for capital, and will have to rely on burning large amounts of venture capital for a long-time, or will get bought out by revenue generating big-tech companies to access sufficient capital.
+>
+> Finally, the humanoid robotics arms race may turn out to be yet another example of the accuracy of Peter Thiel's famous investing rule: **never bet against Elon.**

 <br />